chloehellberg/Pierres-Bakery/README.md

 ## Description

-_This console application is for a bakery that includes the following funcitonality when the user runs the application:_
+_This console application is for a bakery that includes the following functionality when the user runs the application:_
   * A welcome prompt with a message along with the cost of both Bread and Pastry options
   * User will be able to specify how many loaves of Bread and how many Pastry items they'd like and the application will return the total cost of the order
   * Additional functionality includes the following: